Colemore

+Colemore is a village and former civil parish, now in the parish of Colemore and Priors Dean, in the East Hampshire district, in the county of Hampshire, England.
+It is in the Hampshire Downs about 5 mi northwest of Petersfield.

+History

+In 1931 the parish had a population of 72.
+On 1 April 1932 the parish was abolished and merged with Priors Dean to form "Colemore and Priors Dean".

 Colemore is a largely abandoned village.
 There were houses southwest of the parish church and southeast of manor farm.
 The land where they stood is now a Scheduled Ancient Monument.

 Manor Farmhouse is an early 17th-century brick house, altered in the middle of the 19th century.
+There was a National School in the village in the 19th century.

+Church

-The earliest parts of the former Church of England parish church of St Peter ad Vincula ("St Peter in Chains") are 11th-century.
+The earliest parts of the former Church of England parish church of St Peter ad Vincula ("St Peter in Chains") are eleventh-century.
 It is a Grade II* listed building.
 It is now redundant and in the care of the Churches Conservation Trust.

+Notable people

 The brothers John Greaves (1602–52, mathematician), Edward Greaves (1608–80, physician) and Thomas Greaves (1612–76, orientalist) were all sons of a rector of the parish and born in the village.
 A later orientalist, Richard Pococke (1704–65), was also the son of a rector of the parish.